 Internship Program Description

-- Helps Interns explore and discover their unique life callings or career paths.
+- Helps explore values while discovering unique life callings or career paths, including ministry.

 - Provides leadership development and mentoring opportunities.

 - Opportunity to interact and network with area and national professionals, including shadowing individuals in professional ministry.

 - Guides and facilitates participants in conversations.